kencarb/vcu-senior-project/README.md

 # Ken Carbaugh
-## VCU Senior Project in Business Information Systems
+## VCU Senior Project in Business Information Systems [Spring 2016]

 The professor for this class encouraged everyone to code the project using MS Visual Basic since he was familiar with it.
 However, I chose to code using Python and Django.
 This was an interesting project made even more interesting by the fact that I was the only student who went off book on the development language.